CircuitVerse/CircuitVerse/README.md

 * Install Ruby: `rvm install 2.6.5`
 *	Install Rails: `gem install rails -v 6.0.1`

+A video of an installation using these instructions can be found here https://www.youtube.com/watch?v=bFxyUjrXyIE.

 You now have Ruby and Rails installed, and can continue with the rest of the instructions above as usual.

 ## Production Specific Instructions